BEACON: JWST NIRCam Pure-parallel Imaging Survey. IV. A Systematic Search for Galaxy Overdensities and Evidence for Gas Accretion Mode Transition: Galaxy Overdensities from NIRCam Pure-parallel Fields

 \subsubsection{Most Massive System: BEACON\_2325-1203\_z1.55}

 We identify BEACON\_2325-1203\_z1.55 as the most massive overdensity in our sample.
 The structure lies at $z=1.55$ and exhibits a peak overdensity of $\delta = 7.4$ (corresponding to $10.5\,\sigma$).
-The density map shows that the 29 potential member galaxies are grouped in three distinct peaks, two of which exhibit elongated morphologies, suggesting the presence of filamentary structures connected to the system (Figure \ref{fig:system}).
+The density map shows that the 29 potential member galaxies are grouped in three distinct peaks, two of which exhibit elongated morphologies, suggesting the presence of filamentary structures connected to the system (Figure~\ref{fig:system1}).
 Of these galaxies, 13 lie within the $4\sigma$ contour.

-The system hosts a total stellar mass of $1\times10^{12} M_\odot$, which corresponds to an estimated halo mass of $1.2\times10^{14} M_\odot$.
+The system hosts a total stellar mass of $1\times10^{12} M_\odot$, which corresponds to an estimated total dark matter mass of $6.2\times10^{13} M_\odot$.
 Under classical definitions, such a mass scale is consistent with a galaxy cluster.
-As shown in Figure \ref{fig:halo mass}, this can be associated with the local clusters distributions.
+As shown in Figure~\ref{fig:halo mass}, this can be associated with the local cluster distributions.
 However, this claim must remain speculative in the absence of actual spectroscopic confirmation or independent evidence from SZ or X-ray observations.

 The system includes eight notable massive quiescent galaxies ($M_\star \ge 10^{10.5} M_\odot$), indicating a relatively evolved population already present at this epoch.
 The overdensity spans a projected comoving extent of $2.5 \times 3.5$ cMpc.